jundalisay/spblist/content/en/research/ancient/babylonian/gilgamesh/tablet-05.md

 title: "Gilgamesh Kills Humbaba"
 weight: 15
 image: "/covers/gilga.jpg"
-description: ""
+description: "They stood at the forest's edge, gazing at the top of the Cedar Tree gazing at the  entrance to the forest"
 ---

 They stood at the forest's edge, gazing	at the top of the Cedar Tree gazing at the  entrance to the forest.

 Humbaba to Gilgamesh: